Skip to Content

 Aging

 Usually, the bloom tracts will last up to a month, and some may even last up to a year.
-And as the flowers mature, you may come across brown tips on the leaves; this is a natural process which means that you cannot do anything to prevent it.
+And as the flowers mature, you may come across brown tips on the leaves; this is a natural process that means you cannot do anything to prevent it.

 However, you can make the most out of this situation.
 The good news is that you will witness some reproduction signs during this time.
 You may see that “pups” will begin forming at the base of the plant.
 Most likely, these pups will be surrounded by a brown leaf.
 Or you may observe that the “pups” are produced on an “off-shoot” stem.
 So, while one of your air plants is withering, the new one is coming.